-This site uses cutting-edge WebRTC technology to test your Internet connection's packet loss, latency, and latency jitter in your browser for free.
-These problems can be all caused by various similar issues, which hopefully you will be able to find and fix using this easy way to test for them.
+This site uses cutting-edge WebRTC technology to check your Internet connection's packet loss, latency, and latency jitter in your browser for free.
+These problems can all be caused by various similar issues, which hopefully you will be able to find and fix using this easy way to test for them.

 This complements a traditional speed test, which only measures the raw speed and latency.
 Speed is important for general Internet browsing, downloading files, and video streaming, but it is not a very good measure for performance for more communicative activities.